Ragnar Solberg

 Ragnar Solberg (30 September 1898 – 9 December 1967) was a Norwegian poet.
-He was born in Dovre.
+He was born in Dovre Municipality.
 He made his literary debut in 1937 with the poetry collection Is-gud, written in Dovre dialect.
 Among his other collections are Du fjell from 1938, Livs-skurd from 1950, and Ljos from 1953.

-Solberg was running the mountain cabin at Fokstua at Dovrefjell, located by the Dovre Line and close to the Fokstumyra Nature Reserve.
+Solberg was running the mountain cabin at Fokstua in the Dovrefjell mountains, located by the Dovre Line and close to the Fokstumyra Nature Reserve.